sampriskwila/cypress_pokemon_awesome/README.md

 # Pokémon Awesome end-to-end testing using Cypress

+Doing end-to-end testing to this website: https://pokemon-awesome.vercel.app/.
+Thanks to Muhammad Afifudin (https://github.com/afiiif) for creating this awesome pokemon website.

-This project was developed for learning purpose only.
-Live website can be found in here: https://pokemon-awesome.vercel.app/, which created by https://github.com/afiiif
+NOTE: this project was developed for learning purpose only.